Information in this article applies to:

 Images that are not gamma corrected allocate too much bandwidth to highlights and too little bandwidth to shadows.
 The gamma filter may be used to allocate more bandwidth to the shadows and therefore increase visual quality.

-Note that gamma can also be affected by the Look-Up Table Filter.
+Gamma can also be affected by the Look-Up Table Filter.